-The authors would like to thank the office of the Royal Development Projects Board for the financial support to present this paper at Central Institute of Medicinal and Aromatic Plants, Lucknow, India.
+The author would like to thank the office of the Royal Development Projects Board for the financial support to present this paper in Santiago, Chile, where is the most beautiful diversify topography country.

 I also would like to thank Land Development Department, Ministry of Agriculture and Cooperatives, Thailand and also Dr.Paul Truong and Dr.Narong Chomchalow in providing and supporting valuable information to prepare this paper.